Some Matroids Related to Sum-Rank Metric Codes: The notion of sum-matroid

 The function $\rho$ in Definition \ref{def@14} is called \emph{rank function}.
 Note that the rank function is defined by three properties, i.e., bound on the rank function (R\ref{R1}), monotonicity (R\ref{R2}) and semimodularity (R\ref{R3}).
-Indeed, this resembles the definitions of rank function for matroids and $q$-matroids.
+Indeed, this resembles the definitions of rank function for matroids and $q$-matroids in Section \ref{Sec:2.2}.
 For the rank function of matroids is defined on $2^E$, where $E$ is a finite set, say, $[n]:=\{1, \ldots, n\}$ and it satisfies the same properties (R\ref{R1}), (R\ref{R2}) and (R\ref{R3}) with the only exception that in (R\ref{R1}), the rank $\rho(A)$ of an element $A \subseteq E$ is bounded by $|A|$.
-It is easy to check that for matroids, the conditions (R\ref{R1}), (R\ref{R2}) and (r\ref{R1}), (r\ref{R2}) of the definition of the matroid mentioned in the beginning of the introduction are equivalent.

 On the other hand, the rank function for $q$-matroids is defined on $\P(\Fq^n)$, the lattice of subspaces of $\Fq^n$.
 In this case, the only difference is that in (R\ref{R1}), the rank $\rho(A)$ of an element $A \subseteq \Fq^n$ is bounded by $\dim(A)$.
-This explains the ``$q$" of $q$-matroid as we replace the sets by their $q$-analogue, i.e., vector spaces and cardinality of a set by the dimension of a space.
+This explains the ``$q$" of $q$-matroid as we replace the finite sets and cardinality of a set by their $q$-analogues, i.e., finite dimensional vector spaces and the dimension of a space, respectively.

-Note that, for $\ell=1$, $\P(\K^{\n})$ becomes $\P(K_1^{n_1})$ which gives the domain of a rank function of $q$-matroids.
-On the other side, taking $\n = (1,1, \ldots, 1)$, i.e., $n_i=1$ for $1\leq i\leq \ell$, $\P(\K^{\n})$ becomes $2^{[l]}$ that recover the notion of rank function of matroids. \begin{rem} For matroids there are other axiomatic definitions which are equivalent to the one using rank function.
-For a detailed discussion on these definitions, one can see \cite{Ox06}.
-Similarly, Jurrius and Pellikaan gave a few more equivalent axiomatic definitions of $q$-matroids \cite{JP2016}, though the $q$-analogues of all the definitions of matroids are still not known.
-However, in this paper we have defined sum-matroids only in terms of rank functions. \end{rem}